Say No To Cub Petting

 - The next time you see a cub in your town or at some of the tourist attractions you visit while on vacation, we hope you’ll remember the truth and you’ll help raise awareness.
 When the demand ends, so will those who profit by supplying these experiences.

-Together, let’s be their voice and assure no more cubs suffer an awful fate.
+Together, let’s be their voice and put an end to cub interaction exhibits.

 A huge thank you to John Gleim of HDMG for volunteering his time to produce this public service announcement for The Wildcat Sanctuary!